Bainsbe/unifyiq/README.md

 ## License

-Typebot is open-source under the GNU Affero General Public License Version 3 (AGPLv3).
+UnifyIQ is open-source under the GNU Affero General Public License Version 3 (AGPLv3).
 You will find more information about the license and how to comply with it [here](https://docs.typebot.io/self-hosting#license-requirements).

 ## Thank You

-UnifyIQ would not be possible without the support and assistance of other open-source tools and companies.
+UnifyIQ would not be possible without the support of our contributors !

 <a href="https://github.com/unifyiq/unifyiq/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=unifyiq/unifyiq"/>